trallard/BAD_days/_pages/Day2_Outline.md

 ---
 layout: page
 permalink: /2-outline/
-title: Day 2 outline
+title: Day 2
 category: module
 ---

-**Description**
+**Prerequisites:** Addressed to researchers already familiar with R and basics of statistics

-This second session is self contained and an average expert user would take about two hours for a full run
+**Description:** This second session is self contained and an average expert user would take about two hours for a full run

-Prerequisites: Addressed to researchers already familiar with R and basics of statistics

-Day 2 Program:
-- Dimensionality Reduction Methods
-- Analysis of Variance and Generalized Linear Models
-- Case studies and Examples in R
 ---

-## Outline
+## Outline/content
 This tutorial session will provide a brief introduction to Data Science and data manipulation using R and the Jupyter notebooks.

 The hands-on components of this module are contained in the following tutorials: